Accelerating the Search for Superconductors Using Machine Learning: Results

 \subsubsection{Classification}

-We perform hyperparameter tuning to select the best parameters for fitting our Random Forest classification model using Bayesian optimization with the help of the \textit{scikit-optimize} \cite{scikit-optimize} library in Python.
-Unlike random or exhaustive search methods such as Random Search and Grid Search, Bayesian optimization is based on a probabilistic model to efficiently explore the hyperparameter space.
+We perform hyperparameter tuning to select the best parameters for fitting our Random forest classification model using Bayesian optimization with the help of the \textit{scikit-optimize} \cite{scikit-optimize} library in Python.
+Unlike random search or exhaustive methods such as grid search, Bayesian optimization is based on a probabilistic model to efficiently explore the hyperparameter space.
 We perform 400 iterations to search for the optimal hyperparameters.
 The selected hyperparameters are detailed in Supplementary Information (SI), Sec.
-III A \cite{SI}.
+IV A \cite{SI}.

-The performance metrics of the classification model on the training and test datasets, using the Random Forest algorithm with Bayesian-optimized hyperparameters, are presented in Table~\ref{tab:Classification_metrics}.
+The performance metrics of the classification model on the training and test datasets, using the Random forest algorithm with Bayesian-optimized hyperparameters, are presented in Table~\ref{tab:Classification_metrics}.